Hsiang-1/AboutCPP/readme.md

 ### FYI

-This repository documentes the road of my C/C++ learning, and it's still being updated...
+This repository documents the road of my C/C++ learning, and it's still being updated...

 I'm just a beginner, you can contact me if there is any mistake or suggestion.